drcampbell1/Paticipation-and-Democracy/README.md

 # Where can I get help with R/RStudio?

 You will need both R and RStudio installed on your machine if you want to run the analyses on your own.
-You need to install R first and you can do so here: (https://cran.r-project.org/) You can then install RStudio here: (https://rstudio.com/products/rstudio/download/)
+You need to install R first and you can do so [here](https://cran.r-project.org/).
+You can then install RStudio [here](https://rstudio.com/products/rstudio/download/).

 If you find that you want to build your skills, there are lots of resources for using R and RStudio.
 All of the following are free of charge: